artenax/fractal/CONTRIBUTING.md

 Some features that interact with the system require the app to be installed to test them (i.e. notifications, command line arguments, etc.).

-GNOME Builder allows to export a flatpak of the app after it has been successfully built.
+GNOME Builder can export a flatpak of the app after it has been successfully built.

 Fractal can then be installed with: